Jeon Bong-jun: End of revolution

 On April 28, 1894, Jeon Bong Jun's revolution became anti-Western and anti-Japanese because of the oppressive and brutal actions of the Japanese army in punishing the Korean farmers.
 This revolution spread from town to county as the peasant army vowed to eradicate the entirety of the Korean ruling class and expel all Japanese and western parties.
 By September his peasant revolt came to a violent end as his army of farmers were decisively defeated by a well trained, better equipped Japanese military in the Battle of Ugeumchi.
-He was arrested by the observer of the Jeonra province Yi Do-jae.
-Jeon Bong Jun was captured and was executed by hanging on 24 April 1895.
+Jeon Bong-jun was arrested by the governor of Jeolla province, Yi Do-jae, and was executed by hanging on 24 April 1895.